Welcome to the haddock-runner docs

 Usage

-This chapter will go over the steps needed to use haddock-tools.
+This chapter will go over the steps needed to use haddock-runner.

 1. Writing the input file list of the targets input.list